Excellence for Creation

 The transition from the creative idea to reality is a path that is rarely clear or mapped out in advance.
 This process involves multiple conversations and much research and deliberation with the workshop.
 Having produced a variety of models, the jeweller then constructs the various elements which will form the structure of the jewel (springs, chatons, stones, settings and more).

-The jeweller meticulously finishes the assembly of the final structure with a welding torch, fixing the jewel’s mount into place whilst making sure to retain its flexibility.
+The jeweler meticulously finishes the assembly of the final structure with a welding torch, fixing the jewel’s mount into place whilst making sure to retain its flexibility.
 This structure will then house the various carefully-cut stones, giving life to a work of perfect proportions.
 Outstanding expertise forged in the workshops of the Maison, constantly enriched to give life to the impossible.

 The delicate operation of polishing is performed at several stages during the manufacture of the jewel.
-This process, carried out several times before and after setting, helps to reveal the full splendour of the queen of stones.
+This process, carried out several times before and after setting, helps to reveal the full splendor of the queen of stones.

 Sculpting the material, cutting and finishing the metal, adjusting the stones… the setter repeatedly carries out these precise operations to give each piece of Fine Jewellery its unique character.
 The art of setting employs a variety of techniques to enhance the beauty of the diamonds and unveil the purity of their sparkle.